Mujer de madera

 Mujer de Madera (English: Wooden Woman) is a Mexican telenovela, created and produced by Emilio Larrosa for Televisa in 2004.

-Edith González, Gabriel Soto and Jaime Camil stars as the protagonists, while Maya Mishalska and Carlos Cámara Jr. stars as the antagonists.
+It stars Edith González, Gabriel Soto, Jaime Camil, Ludwika Paleta, María Sorté, Maya Mishalska, Adamari López, Julio Alemán, Carlos Bracho, Claudio Báez and Carlos Cámara Jr.

-González had to dropped out from the telenovela due to her pregnancy, and was replaced by Ana Patricia Rojo.
+González had to drop out of the telenovela due to her pregnancy and was replaced by Ana Patricia Rojo.